Written by: Lennon-McCartney

 All We Are Saying, David Sheff

-Lennon and Harrison had both been introduced to LSD by 1965, although their use wouldn't peak until 1967.
-McCartney later admitted the song was about drugs, though The Beatles' clean-cut image at the time meant that the references were well hidden to all but those in the know.
+Lennon and George Harrison had both been introduced to LSD earlier in 1965, although their use wouldn’t peak until 1967.
+McCartney later admitted the song was about drugs, though The Beatles’ clean-cut image at the time meant that the references were well hidden to all but those in the know.

 Many Years From Now, Barry Miles

 The lyrics employed other double meanings.
-"She's a big teaser" was originally "She's a prick teaser", though they never seriously considered recorded it like that.
+“She’s a big teaser” was originally “She’s a prick teaser”, though they never seriously considered recording it like that.

 I remember with the prick teasers we thought, That'd be fun to put in.
 That was one of the great things about collaborating, you could nudge-nudge, wink-wink a bit, whereas if you're sitting on your own, you might not put it in.